Purpose

 Exclusion Criteria

-1. Any additional malignancy that requires active treatment.
-Exceptions include: 1.
-Basal cell carcinoma of the skin, squamous cell carcinoma of the skin that has undergone potentially curative therapy with evidence of remission for at least 1 year.
-2. In situ cervical cancer treated and with at least 1 year without recurrence.
-3. Any other subject felt appropriate by the Investigator upon discussion with trial's Medical Monitor.
+1. Any additional malignancy that requires active treatment, unless deemed appropriate after discussion by the Investigator with the trial's Medical Monitor.
 2. Used an investigational drug or medical device within 30 days or 5 half-lives (whichever is longer) of Visit 1 or be concurrently enrolled in another investigational trial.
 3. Active bacterial, fungal, or viral infections - all prior infections must have resolved following optimal therapy and subject must be off all systemic anti-infective agents.
-4. Chronic active hepatitis B or C and HIV.
+4. Active autoimmune disease, chronic inflammatory condition, or other conditions (like solid organ transplant or bone marrow allograft) requiring concurrent use of any systemic immunosuppressants or steroids.
+5. Chronic active hepatitis B or C and HIV.

 Study Design